BalticSea-ClimateTraffic/visuals/about.md

 <br><br>

 ### Data Sources
 Results shown here are based on regional climate model simulations and statistically downscaled global climate model data.
-The future conditions follow standardized future climate change scenarios (representative concentration pathways).
+The future conditions follow standardized future climate change scenarios (Representative Concentration Pathways, RCPs).
 The analysis of the data products was conducted at the Finnish Meteorological Institute.
-Each results page harbours more information on the correpsonding results' specific sources.
+Each results page harbours more information on the production of correpsonding results'.
 <br><br>

 ### How to cite